 As cultural ambassadors and environmental stewards, Fulbrighters work to create a sustainable future through scientific research and communication, habitat and wildlife conservation, and innovative policy and technology for a sustainable future.

 Fulbrighters advance understanding of environmental issues through scientific research and communication.
-Dr. Gillian Bowser, 2013 Fulbright U.S. Scholar to Peru, is an ecology research scientist and faculty member in the Natural Resource Lab at Colorado State University, where she mentors students from underrepresented groups in science.
+Dr. Gillian Bowser, 2014 Fulbright Specialist to Peru, is an ecology research scientist and faculty member in the Natural Resource Lab at Colorado State University, where she mentors students from underrepresented groups in science.
 During her Fulbright at National Agrarian University – La Molina, Dr. Bowser focused on communicating the impact of glacial retreat in Huascarán National Park’s mountain wetlands to faculty and students.
 At home, she has shared her knowledge as a wildlife biologist and ecologist with the general public for the U.S. National Park Service in Yellowstone National Park, Grand Teton National Park, Joshua Tree National Park, and Wrangell-St. Elias National Park and Preserve.

 Dr. Thomas Lovejoy, 1996 Fulbright 50th Anniversary Distinguished Lecturer to Cyprus and Turkey, is a tropical and conservation biologist who communicates the impact of climate change to organizations and general audiences through media and education.
 Known as “the Godfather of Biodiversity” since introducing the term in 1980, Dr. Lovejoy leads the Amazon Biodiversity Center, which advances Amazon rainforest preservation and raises awareness of the human role in climate change.
 He also serves as a senior fellow at the United Nations Foundation and is a professor in the Environmental Science and Policy Department at George Mason University.
 Dr. Lovejoy has worked within the World Wildlife Fund-U.S., World Bank, National Geographic Society, UNESCO, and the Smithsonian Institution, promoting conservation initiatives including “debt-for-nature” swaps, which exchange foreign debt for protection of biologically fragile areas.